 Don’t miss Istanbul’s major sites.
-But once you’re done them, here are some lesser-known gems and activities to explore:
+But once you’ve done them, here are some lesser-known gems and activities to explore:

 Descend into the Basilica Cistern

 I walked on top of this ancient cavern for days without realizing it.
-After entering an unassuming doorway and climbing down a gloomy set of stairs, we ended up in an underground former water reservoir.
-This massive chamber was built in the sixth century under the Byzantine Empire.
-It is filled with centuries-old columns and is dim, only eerily lit in shades of orange.
-Water still sits on the ground and there are koi fish swimming in it; you have to walk on wooden planks to get around.
+After entering an unassuming doorway and climbing down a gloomy set of stairs, we ended up in an underground former water reservoir built in the sixth century.
+It’s filled with centuries-old columns and is dim, only eerily lit in shades of orange.
+Koi fish swim in the standing water, and you have to walk on wooden planks to get around.
 You can hear drips echoing, and there are two mysterious statues with the head of Medusa.
 It feels like you’re in a scary movie.

 Explore the Asian Side

 Istanbul is the only city in the world to straddle two continents; it spans from Europe to Asia.
 The Asian side, also called the Anatolian side, is separated from the European side by the Bosphorus Strait.
 You can take a bus over the famous Bosphorus Bridge, or you can ride over in a ferry.
-The city’s main tourist sites are on the European side, but if you’ve never been to Asia, it’s fun to cross over so you can say you have been there.
-If you are interested in shopping, check out the popular markets in Kadiköy.
-Other worthy activities include touring the Beylerbeyi Palace, riding up to the top of Çamlica Hill for incredible views of the city, and strolling along Ba?dat Caddesi to explore the many restaurants, cafes, and shops.
+The city’s main tourist sites are on the European side, but if you’ve never been to Asia, it’s fun to cross over so you can say you’ve been there.
+If you’re interested in shopping, check out the popular markets in Kadiköy.
+Other worthy activities include touring the Beylerbeyi Palace, riding up to the top of Çamlica Hill for incredible views of the city, and strolling along Bagdat Caddesi to explore the many restaurants, cafes, and shops.

 Go to Princes’ Islands

 This chain of nine islands off the coast of Istanbul provides a unique getaway from the crowds.
-It’s an easy day trip during the warm months — the islands are just a quick ferry ride from the city.
+An easy day trip during the warm months, the islands are just a quick ferry ride from the city.
 Most travelers visit the four larger islands, as the other five are very small and mostly residential.
 You can explore historic buildings, eat at tasty cafes, and see beautiful homes.
 Motorized transportation isn’t allowed on the islands, making them peaceful and quiet.
 You can get around by walking, bicycle, or horse and carriage.

 A great way to explore this massive city is by boat.
-You will see many boats that offer paid tours of the Bosporus.
-However, if you want to save money and have more flexibility, take a regular ferry ride instead.
+You’ll see many boats that offer paid tours of the Bosporus, but if you want to save money and have more flexibility, take a regular ferry ride instead.
 The fare will be cheaper, and you won’t be competing for space with other tourists trying to take photos.
-You will pass by Topkapi Palace, the Bosphorous Bridge, gorgeous mansions, mosques with massive minarets, other castles and palaces, and more.
+You’ll pass by Topkapi Palace, the Bosphorous Bridge, gorgeous mansions, mosques with massive minarets, other castles and palaces, and more.
 You can hop off, eat some fresh seafood, and then head back.

-While Turkey is predominantly a Muslim country, it holds a surprisingly large amount of Jewish history.
+While Turkey is predominantly a Muslim country, it has a surprisingly long Jewish history.
 There are Jewish heritage tours you can take, or you can explore the stops on your own.
 Jews have lived in Turkey for thousands of years, but the population really grew during the Ottoman Empire (which includes some of Turkey) in the 1400s.
-Growth increased in 1492 when Spain expelled its Jews and the Ottoman Empire welcomed them (They had good business skills and came with money).
+Growth increased in 1492 when Spain expelled its Jews and the Ottoman Empire welcomed them (they had good business skills and came with money).
 Istanbul’s Galata quarter and Balat quarters are steeped in Jewish history, and you can find historic synagogues there and in other areas throughout town.
 Istanbul also has a Jewish museum that is very good.

 Istanbul is a very large and crowded city, and it can be intimidating.
-But it’s also home to some of the world’s most lengthy and powerful history.
-Regardless of how many of these attractions you are able to fit in your first time in Istanbul, you will undoubtedly still be in awe of the city’s majestic architecture and complicated past.
+But it’s also home to some fascinating history.
+Regardless of how many of these attractions you’re able to fit in your first time in Istanbul, you’ll undoubtedly still be in awe of the city’s majestic architecture and complicated past.